Selecting Bathroom Fixtures Showers and Bathtubs

 Metal tubs can be cold to the touch when first entered.
 Acrylic and fiberglass are not.
 A standard 60" (5') tub may be too short for anyone over 6' tall.
 A longer tub would be better if space for it can be found.

-Tubs are being designed in every conceivable size and shape, of a variety of materials, and with a number of comfort features.
+Tubs are being designed in every conceivable size and shape, of a variety of materials, and with several comfort features.
 The best way to choose one is to think about how it will be used, and then to go to a showroom and sit in a few models to find out what feels comfortable.
 (OK, you'll look stupid.
 But one must sacrifice a little dignity to get the perfect bathtub.)

 All modern tubs, except the very lowest quality, will give years and years of good service.
 Most will outlast you and your house, so there is no reason to buy the most durable tub when any reasonably durable unit will do.